cannam/repoint/README.md

 property for that library.

-Alternatively, if you want to refer to a service repeatedly that is not one of those hardcoded in the Vext program, you can add a `services` property to the top-level object in `vext-project.json`.
+Alternatively, if you want to refer to a service repeatedly that is not one of those hardcoded in the Repoint program, you can add a `services` property to the top-level object in `repoint-project.json`.
 For example:

 ```
 {